Hydrogeology of Guinea Bissau

 Do you have more information on hydrogeology of Guinea Bissau?
 Please get in touch.

-Present-day Guinea Bissau was part of the the ancient Mali empire from the 13th to 17th centuries, and later part of the Gabu (or Kaabu) kingdom from the 16th to 19th centuries.
+Present-day Guinea Bissau was historically part of the Mali empire from the 13th to 17th centuries, and later part of the Gabu (or Kaabu) kingdom from the 16th to 19th centuries.
 From the 15th century, the coast became a focus of slave trading by Portuguese merchants, and the coast and inland areas were fully colonised by the Portuguese in the 19th century.
 An armed rebellion against colonial rule from the 1950s led to independence in 1974 as a republic.
-Independence fighters in Guinea Bissau were allied to an extent with those from another Portuguese colony, Cape Verde, although the two countries never unified.
 Since independence, Guinea Bissau has experienced ongoing political instability.
 Initially, government was highly centralised, with multi-party governance established in 1991.
 However, since independence no president has successfully served a full five-year term, and there has been a succession of military coups.

-A tropical country with high but seasonal rainfall, Guinea Bissau has relatively abundant seasonal surface water resources, but dry season water supplies are largely sourced from groundwater.
+Guinea Bissau has relatively abundant seasonal surface water resources, as a tropical country with high (but seasonal) rainfall, but dry season water supplies are largely sourced from groundwater.